Dutchess County Interfaith Council working together since 1972

 In 1976 the Dutchess County Interfaith Council moved its office from the United Way building in the City of Poughkeepsie where the Council of Churches’ office had been housed, to the Cunneen-Hackett Cultural Center at 9 Vassar Street.
 After four years at the Family Partnership Center at 29 N. Hamilton St., the DCIC office moved back to Cunneen-Hackett in the spring of 2011.

 Today, Dutchess County is home to over 30 different faith groups and over 200 houses of worship.
 During this past decade, the Mid-Hudson Islamic Association and Masjid Al-Noor, the Hindu Samaj and Cultural Center and Kagyu Thubten Choling Tibetan Buddhist Monastery have been added to the Council’s Membership.
-The DCIC is one of the oldest, continuous interfaith organizations in the United States.
+The DCIC is one of the oldest, continuous interfaith organizations in the U.S.

 Left to right: Rabbi Henry Bamberger, Rev. David J. Bowman, Rabbi Balfour Brickner, Mrs. Martha Miller

 Prepared by Faith Adams with help from Father Brian Mc Weeney’s “Reflections on the Dutchess Interfaith Council Inc., 1997.”
 Edited by Martha S. Miller, Gail A. Burger and Edward A. Koziol.
 Sources include DCIC official transcripts.